oscbyspro/Numberick/README.md

 └──────┴──────┴──────┴──────┘ └──────┴──────┴──────┴──────┘
 ```

-Proper layout is enforced by the type system insofar as `Int` and `UInt` are
+Swift's type system enforces proper layout insofar as `Int` and `UInt` are the
-the only types in the standard library that meet its type constraints.
+only types in the standard library that meet its type requirements.
 Specifically, only `Int` and `UInt` have `NBKCoreInteger<UInt>` `Digit` types.

 ### 🚀 Single Digit Arithmetic